2001 National League Championship Series: Game 5

 Game 1 winner Randy Johnson and Game 2 winner Tom Glavine faced off as Arizona looked to advance to their first ever World Series appearance.
 Former Brave Danny Bautista broke a scoreless tie in the fourth by singling home Mark Grace.
 The Braves promptly tied the game when veteran Julio Franco led off the fourth with a home run, the first run Johnson had allowed the whole series.
-However, Arizona answered right back in the top of the fifth when Erubiel Durazo hit a two-out two-run blast off Glavine to make it 3–1, both runs unearned.
+However, Arizona answered right back in the top of the fifth when Erubiel Durazo hit a two-out two-run blast off Glavine to make it 3–1, one run unearned.
 In the seventh, Franco added another RBI with a single that made it 3–2.
 However, Byung-Hyun Kim came into the game and kept the Braves from getting any closer.
 He pitched two scoreless innings and Arizona won its first National League pennant.